J-Branch/capstone-2025/README.md

 ## Controls:

+Menu: arrow keys to navigate and enter to select

 Player 1: WASD to move, C for attakcs, Q for transformation, and V for dashing

 Player 2: Arrow keys to move, B for attacks, M for transformations, and N for dashing (can also use a controller Xbox/Playstation)